plepe/overpass-layer/README.md

 * style: An object, styling the result.
 E.g.: { weight: 2, fillColor: 'red' } or a style function.
 The function will be passed the OverpassObject object and should return the style.
 * minZoom: Show layer only from the given zoom level (default: 16)
 * maxZoom: Show layer only up to the given zoom level (default: no limit)
+* featureTitle: the title of the feature popup.
+Either a function (which will be passed the OverpassObject object; return HTML text) or a fixed string.
+Will be used for the popup.
+May return HTML.
+* featureBody: the body of the feature popup.
+Either a function (which will be passed the OverpassObject object; return HTML text) or a fixed string.

 ## method addTo(map)
 Add layer to the given map.